top of page

 From the Middle Ages to the present day

-The Malatesta codes of the 14th century, the statutes of Rimini of 1334, and the statutes of Sogliano al Rubicone of the 1400s clearly demonstrate that even at the time, the pitting techniques were regulated and controlled.
+The Malatesta codes of the 14th century, the statutes of Rimini from 1334, and the statutes of Sogliano al Rubicone from 1400 clearly show that, even at the time, the techniques of cheese aging in pits were regulated and controlled.

-When the Malatesta dominion over Sogliano al Rubicone ended in 1640, our family continued to carry out the trade of cheese pitner, keeping the tradition unchanged up to the present day.
-If our ancestors hadn't continued this trade uninterruptedly, and hadn't handed it down from father to son, today we wouldn't be aware of this tradition, since the documents that mention it, often with different terminologies, are extremely rare.
+When the Malatesta dominion over Sogliano al Rubicone ended in 1640, our family continued the profession of cheese pit diggers, preserving the tradition unchanged to this day.
+If our ancestors had not continued this work uninterrupted and passed it down from father to son, we would not be aware of this tradition today, as the documents that mention it—often with different terminology—are extremely rare.

 Sfondo 004